-The Foundation has been named as a joint recipient with the Art Gallery of New South Wales of the promised Wendy and Arkie Whiteley Bequest.
+In June 2022, the Foundation was named as a joint recipient, along with the Art Gallery of New South Wales Trust, of the promised Wendy and Arkie Whiteley Bequest.
 Proceeds from the future sale of Wendy Whiteley's private Lavender Bay residence, are to be left to the Brett Whiteley Foundation, to fund management and conservation of the collection, the staging of exhibitions, the continuation of public and education programming and to support external projects.